jnozzi/cocoadev.com/SiteContent/General/CocoaDiscussions.markdown

-'''New:''' Please start any new discussion threads on the forums page:
+**New:** Please start any new discussion threads on the forums page:

 http://cocoadev.com/forums/

-Take a look at our advice on [[HowToAskQuestions]] before posting a question if you're new here, and don't forget to see if you've run across a [[CommonProblem]].
+Take a look at our advice on General/HowToAskQuestions before posting a question if you're new here, and don't forget to see if you've run across a General/CommonProblem.